-- (1) The number of years of credited service is computed as of the same pension plan measurement date used for financial statement reporting purposes with respect to the Company's audited financial statements as of December 31, 2011.
-For Messrs.
-Thomas W. Florsheim, Jr. and Peter S. Grossman, actual years of service are 31 and 47, respectively.
-However, under the plans, benefits are based on a length of service up to 25 years. - (2) The actuarial present value of each named executive officer's accumulated benefit under the plans is computed as of the same pension plan measurement date used for financial statement reporting purposes with respect to the Company's audited financial statements as of December 31, 2011.
+- (1) The number of years of credited service is computed as of the same pension plan measurement date used for financial statement reporting purposes with respect to the Company's audited financial statements as of December 31, 2012.
+For Mr. Thomas W. Florsheim, Jr. actual years of service are 32.
+However, under the plans, benefits are based on a length of service up to 25 years. - (2) The actuarial present value of each named executive officer's accumulated benefit under the plans is computed as of the same pension plan measurement date used for financial statement reporting purposes with respect to the Company's audited financial statements as of December 31, 2012.